 - and its co-sponsorship of dozens of talks and forums,

 CLST fosters the intensive study of cultural formations, past and present, from around the world.

-One of the oldest and, with about ninety course offerings annually, most extensive cultural studies programs in the US, CLST serves as a site where 183 faculty members and 101 enrolled graduate certificate students from twenty-four of Pitt's departments and schools exchange ideas about studying culture, beyond national boundaries and disciplinary divisions.
+One of the oldest and, with about one hundred course offerings annually, most extensive cultural studies programs in the US, CLST serves as a site where 183 faculty members and 77 enrolled graduate certificate students from twenty-four of Pitt's departments and schools exchange ideas about studying culture, beyond national boundaries and disciplinary divisions.
 CLST, in short, stands as an institutional forum for responding to the increasingly global need to engage, through interdisciplinary and postdisciplinary lenses, the problematics of culture.

 The program's current director is Ronald J. Zboray, Professor of Communication, an affiliate faculty member in Cultural Studies, Global Studies, and Gender, Sexuality, & Women's Studies.